 0.1.
 For the 05 series of amendments to UN Regulation No. 127

 0.1.1.
-It concerns the transposition of UN GTR No.9 Amendment 3 (ECE/TRANS/WP.29/2024/77) on the test procedure for Deployable Pedestrian Protection Systems and the procedure for the head impact time (HIT) determination simulation into UN Regulation No. 127.
+It concerns the transposition of UN GTR No.9 Amendment 3 (ECE/TRANS/WP.29/2024/77) on the test procedure for Deployable Pedestrian Protection Systems (DPPS) and the procedure for the head impact time (HIT) determination simulation into UN Regulation No. 127.

 0.1.2.
 The intention of the 05 series of amendments is to provide test provisions for vehicles equipped with DPPS.
 Since those test procedures differ depending on the DPPS deployment status at the time of the head impact, for tests on vehicles equipped with DPPS, the determination of the pedestrian’s head impact time (HIT), as defined in chapter 2 of this Regulation, is an indispensable prerequisite.
 It is also necessary to ensure the pedestrian is properly detected as well as the safety of pedestrians in the cases where the DPPS is not deployed due to vehicle speeds below the deployment threshold during the accident.